 Kaslo River Trail

 The Kaslo River Trail is a favourite hiking spot for residents and tourists.
-With the overwhelming support of the community and visitors, the Kaslo Trailblazers have created a trail system that includes a covered pedestrian bridge with spectacular views over the Kaslo river, a maintained hiking trail for 1.4 km on the south side of the river, and a wheelchair friendly trail for 1.2 km on the north side of the river.
+With the overwhelming support of the community and visitors, the Kaslo Trailblazers have created a trail system that includes a covered pedestrian bridge with spectacular views over the Kaslo river, a maintained hiking trail for 1.4 km on the south side of the river, wheelchair friendly trail for approximately .65km on Kaslo River Trail North (Trail 1 Village of Kaslo Area trails.
+Refer to the Kaslo & Area Trail Map).
 The south trail also connects to the Kaslo airport and existing trails at the True Blue Recreation Area.

 The Kaslo River Trail provides a pathway where people can take a leisurely walk, exercise, or get from one point to another without having to walk along the highway.
 Our local K-12 school, J.V.
 Humphries, uses the trail for environmental and physical education classes instead of major streets and highways.